saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 ## Option examples

-Let's look at some examples where 'Option' is used.
+Let's look at some examples where you could use an Option.

 ### passing an optional value to a function